toslimarif/ngx-bingmaps/projects/ngx-bingmaps/README.md

 # Bing Maps - Angular

-**ngx-bingmaps** is a simple and modular library for displaying Bing Maps inside an angular application.
-The library uses official [Bing Maps V8 Web Control]( https://learn.microsoft.com/en-us/bingmaps/v8-web-control/?redirectedfrom=MSDN) SDK as a dependency.
+This is a simple and modular library for displaying Bing Maps inside an angular application.

+This lightweight library uses official [Bing Maps V8 Web Control]( https://learn.microsoft.com/en-us/bingmaps/v8-web-control/?redirectedfrom=MSDN) SDK as a dependency, and helps reduce the pain of using the Bing Maps in your Angular Projects.

 ## Table of Contents